-The Infrastructure Act became law in February 2015 enshrining new measures to make it e and simpler to get Britain building.
-The legislation will give local people the right to be renewable energy projects, as well as boosting energy security and economic growth domestic shale gas, which has the potential to create jobs, making the UK less reliant on abroad and so help tackle climate change.
+The Infrastructure Act became law in February 2015 enshrining new measures to make it easier, quicker and simpler to get Britain building.
+The legislation will give local people the right to buy a stake in renewable energy projects, as well as boosting energy security and economic growth by extracting domestic shale gas, which has the potential to create jobs, making the UK less reliant on imports from abroad and so help tackle climate change.

 A new Fuel Poverty strategy, the first for over a decade, was launched in March 2015 which outlines the challenges and actions for the next 15 years to ensure Government take the right steps to tackle fuel poverty and to get help to those who need it most.
-A new legally binding target, in force since December 2014, forms a key part of the new strategy; it requires a minimum standard of energy efficiency (Band C) for as many fuel poor homes as reasonably practicable by 2030.
+A new legally binding target, in force since December 2014, forms a key part of the new strategy; it requires that as many fuel poor homes as reasonably practicable, achieve a minimum energy efficiency rating of a Band C, by 2030.
+The strategy also set out interim milestones: to lift as many fuel poor homes in England as is reasonably practicable to Band E by 2020; and Band D by 2025.